 Networking is hard.
 More than hard, it's just a little painful: networking events feel forced, everyone crammed into a space trying to put on their best self while meeting others and forging a "true" relationship in 10 minutes or less.
-I think some people enjoy it, but hear me when I say I am not one of those people.
+Some people enjoy it.
+I am not one of those people.

-BUT that cauliflower salad!
-Really, it was the best cauliflower salad I had eaten all month-- and the addition of apple, fennel, and a spicy curry-turmeric dressing had me swooning.
-In fact, later that day I went home and tried to recreate it for dinner.
-It was just that perfect fall feeling, savory, light but satisfying dish that I had been craving.
+That cauliflower salad had my undivided attention.
+The addition of apple, fennel, and a spicy curry-turmeric dressing had me swooning.
+Later that day I went home and tried to recreate it for dinner.
+It was savory and light, but satisfying.

 By now I've reworked the recipe a bit and it's really nothing like the original, which was dressed with a thick and creamy dressing, roasted with tahini, and mostly fennel.
 My version pumps up the cauliflower quantity and gets a fresh twist from baby arugula.
 The dressing is lighter, and the whole thing is fit for a fall feast.
 Enjoy!